 In general, MTTs are more expressive than MSO.
-The restrictions needed to limit the expressiveness rely on the so-called single-use and finite copying, that enforce an MTT to process every subtree in the input a bounded number of times.
+The restrictions needed to limit the expressiveness rely on the notions of single-use and finite copying, which enforce an MTT to process every subtree in the input a bounded number of times.
 Let M be an MTTR.

-- (1) The MTTR M is single use restricted in the parameters (SURP) if for every state q and every look-ahead type r, each parameter y_i occurs as a node-label at most once in the tree $\Delta(q, r)$. - (2) The MTTR M is finite-copying in the input (FCI) if there exists a constant K such that for every tree s over Σ and subtree s' of s, if the (intermediate) tree t is derivable from $[q_0, s]$, then t contains at most K occurrences of the label [q, s'] (and thus, each input subtree is processed at most K times during a derivation).
+- (1) The MTTR M is single use restricted in the parameters (SURP) if for every state q and every look-ahead type r, each parameter $y_i$ occurs as a node-label at most once in the tree $\Delta(q, r)$ . - (2) The MTTR M is finite-copying in the input (FCI) if there exists a constant K such that, for every tree s over $\Sigma$ and subtree s' of s, if the (intermediate) tree t is derivable from $[q_0, s]$ , then t contains at most K occurrences of the label [q, s'] (and thus, each input subtree is processed at most K times during a derivation).

-The following theorem is proved in [Engelfriet and Maneth 1999].
+The following theorem is proved in [12].

-Theorem 4.4 (Regularity for MTTs).
-A ranked-tree transduction f is MSO-definable iff there exists an MTTR M with SURP/FCI such that $f = [\![M]\!]$.
+THEOREM 4.4 (REGULARITY FOR MTTs).
+A ranked-tree transduction f is MSO-definable iff there exists an MTTR M with SURP/FCI such that f = [M].

-4.3.
-MSO Equivalence
+4.3 MSO Equivalence